dankraus/killerqueen-scores-server/README.md

 - Add an image layer for the overlay.
 Set it to the file located at `assets/overlays/rendered-overlay.jpg`.
 This file will have the scoring markers dynamically written to it.

+Included is also `OBS_Config.json` which is an export of the OBS stream we set up in Saint Louis.
+The file paths to images will certainly be wrong so you'll need reload the images in.